 This was my first time holding and firing a loaded handgun (air guns don’t count, right?)
 Maybe it’s me, but holding a loaded firearm for the first time was intimidating while firing it was empowering.
 Intimidating because I know the capabilities a loaded weapon has – with the pull of the trigger, it can end a life.
 Empowering because once I knew what it feels like to pull the trigger and hit the target, I understood that I am in control.

-Over my birthday weekend, one of the activities I chose to take a concealed carry handgun class.
+Over my birthday weekend, one of the activities I chose was taking a concealed carry handgun class.
 It wasn’t necessarily something I sought out but when I was driving down U.S. 41 in Port Charlotte, I saw a vehicle promoting Female Firearms Training and since it’s something I have wanted to do and haven’t done, I took this as my sign to learn.

 Handgun Fundamentals with Female Firearms Training in Port Charlotte, Fla.